 - The optional pillow allows shoppers to choose their preferred firmness.

 - The Birch by Helix is an extremely durable mattress, so it should not sag too quickly.

 - Latex hybrids such as the Birch are breathable and cooling, so they should work well for hot sleepers.

 Read the full Birch by Helix mattress review

 The Birch is a comfortable and supportive latex mattress.
-Save $200 on the Birch by clicking the button below.
+Save $200 on the Birch and get 2 free pillows by clicking the button below.

 Best Memory Foam Mattress For Lower Back Pain